Specifications in Detail

 The PMC controller has provision for upto three low resolution encoder connections.
 These can be used as control dials for setting speed, adjusting position manually or altering values on screen by using our MAP software functions.
 Depending on the controller style chosen and order requirements, all, some or none of these may be fitted.

-Sixteen opto-isolated inputs are available for connection to switchgear, Sensors, PLC's etc. Polarity is user selectable for PNP/NPN use in banks of 4 so it is possible to use a mixture of signaling methods.
+Sixteen opto-isolated inputs are available for connection to switchgear, Sensors, PLC's etc. Polarity is user selectable for PNP/NPN use in banks of 4 so it is possible to use a mixture of signalling methods.

 We provide four encoder channels for use with servo motors.
 The signals available for each channel are A, B, /A, /B and Z. Settings available in MAP allow for the number of pulses to be programmed and if it is a rotary or linear type.